-Trout diets were collected in the post-treatment year, which limits analysis to a comparison of reference and treatment reaches without the BACI control on inherent reach differences.
+Trout diets were collected in the post-treatment year, which limits analysis to a comparison of reference versus treatment reaches without the control on inherent reach differences.
 We performed paired t-tests for the abundance of each functional feeding group represented in the diets of trout in the reference and the treatment reach, and on the modified Ivlev’s selectivity index (as defined in Jacobs (1974)) for each FFG.